R2Pitou/R2Pitou/articles/governance/planning-the-plumbing-infrastructure-before-classrooms/index.md

 image_alt: "A system dependency planning diagram showing Google Workspace, DNS, and internal school infrastructure."
 ---

-One of the more interesting projects I worked on never opened its doors.

 Before a single student could log into Moodle, before the first teacher account existed, and before the website served its first page, the academy needed something much less visible.
 It needed the plumbing required to manage identity, DNS, and internal systems.
 The diagram below shows the relationships between those components and the dependencies that had to be satisfied before the inauguration ceremony.

 [![Infrastructure Planning Diagram](/assets/images/planning-the-plumbing-infrastructure-before-classrooms-hero.png)](/assets/images/planning-the-plumbing-infrastructure-before-classrooms-hero.png)